SURGICAL START TIME MEDICAL ERRORS

 The lead author of the Neurosurgery study, Aditya Pandey, said the new research has raised questions that need to be addressed in the medical community.
 “We need to continue to study this relationship as we aim to minimize surgery related complications,” Pandey said, according to an article in ScienceDaily.

 Pandey stated that medical professionals may need to stabilize a patient who needs a late-night surgery so that the procedure can be performed during day hours.
 Hospitals may need to consider adding more surgical teams and increasing the number of operating rooms to allow for more daytime surgeries.

-At The Deratany Firm, we agree that this study raises serious questions that must be addressed.
+At Deratany & Kosner, we agree that this study raises serious questions that must be addressed.
 Patients who undergo surgical procedures deserve the best treatment possible.
 Patients and their families should not have to worry about whether the time of their surgery will affect their outcome.

 As experienced medical malpractice lawyers in Chicago, we have fought aggressively on behalf of our clients.
 If you or a loved one was harmed due to a surgical procedure, contact us for a free and confidential consultation.
 Let us know what happened to you so we can help you pursue the justice you deserve.